souhayla18/-AzurCloudMigrate-CI-CD/README.md

 To keep track of changes in our Databricks notebooks, we've set up a smooth CI/CD pipeline.
 It acts like our guiding light, making sure everything runs smoothly and efficiently, and we are up to date.
 Dive into the Azure Pipeline folder to check out the demo file.

-**Remark:** Please explore the demo files within the Azure Pipeline folder.
+**Remark:** Please explore the demo file within the Azure Pipeline folder.

 ## 🌟 Credits